Professional Development Workshops

 As part of our commitment to increasing capacity for artists, the Eastside Arts Society offers affordable professional development workshops for artists throughout the year.

-2024 PROFESSIONAL DEVELOPMENT ARTIST’S WORKSHOPS
+2025 PROFESSIONAL DEVELOPMENT ARTIST’S

 TAXES FOR ARTISTS